Other

 Cons:

 • Was the most well done, almost on the verge of being too well done!
 I cooked it at 400 degrees for 8 minutes, flipping once halfway through.
-I saw on a number of other sites that they recommended 10 minutes in the air fryer, so I figured I would check it at 8 minutes and track it from there.
-Umm, it was already a bit extra too crispy for my liking at 8 minutes!
+I saw on a number of other sites that they recommended up to 10 minutes in the air fryer, so I figured I would check it at 8 minutes and track it from there.
+It was already a bit too crispy for my liking at 8 minutes!

 • Even if it hadn’t cooked too long, I still wouldn’t be thrilled with this method because the air circulating flipped the bacon around and made it curl into itself.
 It didn’t stay flat pieces of bacon.